 Just as humans bond over food, you will find that your parrotlet will enjoy a shared meal.
 For birds, sharing food is not only a social act, but it is a sign of care and affection.
 Like other bird species, wild parrotlets regurgitate their food to their mate or young ones in the wild.

 You don’t need to regurgitate your food for your parrotlet, but even offering something off your own plate will be interpreted as a gesture of love.
-Be mindful when giving your parrotlet some of your own food, though; anything that is seasoned or cooked in oil should not be fed to your bird.
-Stick with simple foods, such as fruits, leafy green vegetables, or even plain pasta.
+Be mindful when giving your parrotlet some of your own food, though; stick to fresh fruits and leafy greens.
+Remember, parrotlets are lactose intolerant, so don’t offer cheese, and they should never eat anything cooked in oil.

 3. Try grooming your bird.